priyanshpathak/Baatein/README.md

-# message
+# Baatein

-A new Flutter project.
+A real Time Chatting Application purely build on flutter and Firebase

 ## Getting Started